lettlini/lettlini/README.md

 # Hello, I'm Kolya Lettl 👋

 ## About Me
-I'm a Mathematical Physics student passionate about the intersection of mathematics, programming, and machine learning.
+I'm a PhD student passionate about the intersection of mathematics, programming, and machine learning.
 My focus lies in applying advanced computational techniques to solve complex scientific problems, particularly in the field of cancer research.

 ## 🔭 Current Interests
 - Geometric Deep Learning and Graph Neural Networks